slatedocs/slate/source/includes/_reference.md

 ### What's supported during BETA?

-During our invite-only BETA period, ScoutProf has a few limitations:
+During our BETA period, ScoutProf has a few limitations:

 * ScoutProf only runs on Linux.
 Support for additional distros will be added.
 * ScoutProf only breaks down time spent in ActionController, not ActionView and not Sidekiq.
 Support for other areas will be added.